 - Data Marts – focused on business-subject specific datasets, allowing for the business to tailor data storage and results

 - Data Quality – reporting of cleansed and consistent data across the enterprise

 Manage data for a digital business future

-Ciber understand that data management best practices are evolving to support digital transformation.
+Ciber understands that data management best practices are evolving to support digital transformation.
 That’s why Ciber recommends an Information Management Assessment to support a business strategy approach for your digital future.
 An emerging approach such as a Logical Data Warehouse or Data Lake may be the best recommendation for your organization.

-The Ciber difference – right sized and the right attitude
+The Ciber difference – right-sized and the right attitude